-A street level garden separates the residential building from traffic, arrows) and avoids over-shadowing, improving the micro-climate of surrounding area.
+A street level garden separates the residential building from traffic, and allows ventilation in multi directions (as indicated by the red arrows) and avoids over-shadowing, improving the micro-climate of surrounding area.

 Attentiveness to end-user needs

 Lime Stardom was designed as a diversified vertical living space, with multi-layer recreational facilities functioning as social hubs including a sky garden.
 To cater for the market demand for small-sized units, around 70% of overall flat mix is studio and one bedroom flats.
 Access to daylight was an important consideration in building design for the comfort and health of occupants.
 All normally occupied spaces in residential units can achieve an average daylight factor of 2% versus a normal level of 1.5%.